 Stars and Wishes is a simple tool that encourages positive feedback and gentle forward-looking criticism.

-Stars and Wishes has been criticized as just a softer version of Roses and Thorns: but I’m a big word nerd, and think that semantics - the implications and feelings associated with words - is a big thing.
-This is clearly visible in the case of Thorns vs. Wishes: a thorn has already pricked you, and you speak about a negative experience/element of the game that occurred while you were playing.
+Stars and Wishes has been criticised as just a softer version of Roses and Thorns: but i’m a big word nerd, and think that semantics - the implications and feelings associated with words - is a big thing.
+This is clearly visible in the case of Thorns vs. Wishes: a thorn has already pricked you, and you speak about a negative experience/element of the game that occured while you were playing.
 Wishes are forward facing: an optimistic request for change, and when a thorn is reframed as a wish it becomes positive and productive.

 It is softer - it’s also kinder and more generous, and closely aligned with how we aim to communicate and treat one another within the Gauntlet community.